mrismanaziz/Reforestation/README.md

-## Did you hear about the guy whose whole left side was cut off?
-He's all right now.
+## I was wondering why the frisbee was getting bigger, then it hit me.